-In 2023, annual remuneration for employees generally comprised fixed remuneration (including base salary) and variable remuneration.
+In 2024, annual remuneration for employees comprised fixed remuneration (including base salary) and variable remuneration.
 The firm's remuneration practices provide for variable remuneration determinations to be made on a discretionary basis.
-Variable remuneration is based on multiple factors and is not set as a fixed percentage of revenue or by reference to any other formula, consistent with the process outlined in the Compensation Frameworks.
+Variable remuneration is based on multiple factors and is not set as a fixed percentage of revenue or by reference to any other formula, consistent with the process outlined in the Firmwide PM-IC Framework.
 Firmwide performance is a key factor in determining variable remuneration.

-The firm is committed to aligning variable remuneration with performance.
-In order to do so, the performance of the firm, relevant business and/or business unit, desk (if applicable) and individual over the past year, as well as over prior years, are taken into account.
+The firm is committed to aligning variable remuneration with performance, across several financial and non-financial factors.
+These factors include business-specific performance (as applicable), along with the performance of the firm, and the individual, over the past year, as well as over prior years.